aaronwangj/startupsonthehill/README.md

 # startupsonthehill
 Repository for Brown EP's Startupsonthehill.com, a collection of resources for startup founders and entrepreneurs from Brown and RISD.
+Project by Michael Donoso.